FISH / new pets

 What to put in the (hermit) crab shack

-- Line the bottom of the terrarium with 2 to 3 inches of washed aquarium gravel or fine reptile bark bedding; your hermit crabs will burrow into it when they're molting.
+- Line the bottom of the terrarium with 2 to 3 inches of silica play sand, soil and/or coconut fiber; your hermit crabs will burrow into it when they're molting.

 - Create several hiding places in the terrarium.

-- Add a shallow dish with dechlorinated water for your crab to soak in.
+- Add a shallow dish with fresh water and marine-grade saltwater for your crab to soak in.
+Make sure it is dechlorinated water, chlorine is harmful to crabs.
 Make sure the sides of the dish are low enough that the crab can get out easily.
-If your terrarium includes hermit crabs of different sizes, put a sea sponge in the bowl so the smaller ones can climb out.
+If your terrarium includes hermit crabs of different sizes, put a rock in the bowl so the smaller ones can climb out.

 Heat & light